 - I started growing Gypsy peppers a few years ago.
 They’re sweet with just a hint of heat and shaped more like a poblano than a bell pepper.
 I use them for fresh salsa because they hold their shape well, but they’re also a good choice here because the different pepper varieties add to the depth of flavor in the salsa.

-- Other peppers can be easily substituted into this salsa: Anaheims, pasillas, and poblanos are all good options.
+- The same amount of peppers can be easily substituted into this salsa: Anaheims, pasillas, and poblanos are all good options.
 For the heat of the serranos, you can slide down the scale to jalapenos or up the scale to habaneros as you wish.
 I recommend starting midrange and adjusting after you’ve tasted your first batch—salsa flavors blend as they sit, but I’ve found they can taste hotter than they did initially after a few months in the jar.

 - I like to deseed my hot peppers with a grapefruit spoon.
 Simply halve each chili lengthwise and run the spoon’s edge from the tip to the stem to scrape off the seeds and ribs.
 Then cut off the stem end and mince.
 If you do feel the heat and soap doesn’t cut it, use diluted bleach to scrub your hands clean.